Washington County prosecutor seeks death penalty in “especially cruel” killing

 FAYETTEVILLE -- Washington County Prosecuting Attorney Matt Durrett has filed notice he intends to seek the death penalty against Samuel Sean Appling, who is accused of killing a rural Washington County man.

-Appling, 24, of 10863 Rocky Creek Road, was arrested in November 2020 in connection with capital murder, residential burglary and fleeing.
-Appling is formally charged with capital murder and aggravated residential burglary.
+Appling, 24, of 10863 Rocky Creek Road, was arrested in November 2020 in on charges of capital murder, residential burglary and fleeing.
+He is formally charged with capital murder and aggravated residential burglary.

-In his notice to the court the death penalty is being sought, Durrett said the aggravated circumstances required include, but are not limited to, the killing being committed in an especially cruel or depraved manner.
+In his notice to the court that the death penalty is being sought, Durrett said the aggravated circumstances required for the death penalty include, but aren't limited to, the killing being committed in an especially cruel or depraved manner.

 Hurlburt identified his attacker later in the call as his daughter's boyfriend and then stopped talking, according to the release.
 Dispatchers said it sounded like Hurlburt was screaming for help.

-Deputies saw a dim light heading north, parallel to Rocky Creek Road, and saw a man running east with reflective material on his back when they arrived at 11:28 p.m.
+Deputies saw a dim light heading north, parallel to Rocky Creek Road, and saw a man, later identified as Appling, running east with reflective material on his back when they arrived at 11:28 p.m.
 The deputies chased him and ordered him to stop.

 Appling reached the edge of a wooded area and collapsed, according to the release.
-The deputies found a Ruger .45 pistol in the area that was covered in blood.
+The deputies found a Ruger .45-caliber pistol covered in blood in the area.
 Blood covered Appling's sleeves and gloves, and he had a fixed-blade knife in a sheath on his right hip.
 The knife blade and handle were covered in blood, according to the release.

 Deputies found Hurlburt dead in his living room.
 He had been stabbed, according to the release.